Woman smiles as she holds a digital tablet.

 Cancelling your student credit card after graduation

 Canceling a student credit card after graduation is certainly an option, but it's important to remember that closing any credit card can affect your credit score.
 Closing a card reduces your overall available credit, which can increase your credit utilization ratio—a key factor in credit scoring.
-Also, if your student card is your oldest credit account, closing it could shorten your credit history, potentially lowering your score.
+Also, if your student card is your oldest credit account, closing it could shorten your credit history on your credit report, potentially lowering your score.

 Upgrading your student credit card after graduation

-However, there are potential drawbacks.
+Be on the lookout for potential disadvantages.
 Standard credit cards may come with higher interest rates and annual fees compared to student cards.
 Also, the eligibility for an upgrade typically depends on a good credit history and a stable income, which might be challenging for recent graduates.

 What happens to your Discover student credit card after graduation?